wille-io/deno-srv/README.md

 # deno-srv
-**World's first** Deno webserver for multiple hosts.
+**World's first** Deno web server for multiple hosts.

 - Uses Deno's new, yet currently unofficial, sni callback!
 - Comes with automatic tls certificate request! (while auto-renew isn't there, yet)

-Configure your webserver in a language we all know and love: TypeScript.
+Configure your web server in a language we all know and love: TypeScript.

-Example on how to host your own, automatically Https secured static website with automatic Http-to-Https redirect:
+Example on how to host your own, automatically https secured static website with automatic http-to-https redirect:
 ```typescript
 import * as Srv from "https://deno.land/x/srv@v0.3.0/srv.ts"